Stronger deployment posture

 Why it matters

-The code guarantees what it sees.
-Deployment decides what it sees.
+The code checks what reaches it.
+Deployment decides what reaches it.

-The practical mission of a serious deployment is to make "routed" approach "all consequential paths."
-That is not a code property.
-It is the work of operating the agent inside a controlled environment.
+The practical mission of a serious deployment is to make "routed" approach "all important paths."
+That is not only a code property.
+It is the work of operating AI inside a controlled environment.

-Sealed Mode is the posture for teams that need the execution boundary to be visible, enforceable, and reviewable.
+Sealed Mode is for teams that need the doorway to be visible, enforceable, and reviewable.

 Disclosure